projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

    1. Verify that source/destination check is disabled.
 Otherwise, choose **Yes, Disable**.

-1. On each node, {% include open-new-window.html text='install kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}; we recommend using docker as the containeriser in order to match our test environment as closely as possible.
+1. On each node, {% include open-new-window.html text='install kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}; we recommend using docker as the container runtime in order to match our test environment as closely as possible.

 1. Create the controller node of a new cluster.
 On the controller VM, execute: